ninjaaron/collist/README.rst

 the terminal size is stuck at whatever it was when the interactive prompt was started.
 I assume this has something to do with ``tput`` getting the terminal size from sterr, but I'm not really sure.
-If anyone has a fix, I will be glad to have a patch.
+If anyone has a fix, I will be glad to accept a patch.

+Also this patch won't work in ipython, since it has it's own replacement for displayhook, of which I know nothing.
+It prints nicely already. kind of.

 .. vim: tw=72